ContinuIT-nl/awsmini/README.md

 });
 ```

-If the class is instantiated in a non browser environment you can get the information from a different number of sources:
+If the class is instantiated in a non-browser environment, you can get the information from a different number of sources:

-### from environment variables
+### From environment variables

 ```typescript
 const client = new AWSClient(clientConfigEnv());